Scotland axes downgraded exam grades in prelude to possible UK problems

-LONDON, Aug 11 (Reuters) - Scottish students will have downgraded examination results used to secure university places raised back to levels set by teachers, as Edinburgh faces anger at a problem caused by the coronavirus pandemic, which could also play out in England.
+LONDON (Reuters) - Scottish students will have downgraded examination results used to secure university places raised back to original levels set by teachers, as Edinburgh faces anger at a problem caused by the coronavirus pandemic, which could also play out in England.

 With almost no examinations taking place, teachers graded pupils in key subjects and the marks were then moderated by examination boards.
 To the dismay of pupils and parents, 75,000 young people saw their grades revised down.